 The Department of Modern Languages is home to internationally renowned researchers in a range of European and world languages and cultures.
-Our interests range from Western Europe to the Caribbean, Africa, and China, and from film, sexuality and gender, to postcolonial studies and translation studies.
+Our interests range from Medieval, Translation and Music Studies, to the interdisciplinary field of Sexuality and Gender Studies.

 The MA by Research programme requires you to prepare a thesis of up to 40,000 words on a topic of your choice under the expert guidance of an academic member of staff.
 The PhD, the most advanced research degree, comprises of a thesis of up to 80,000 words on a subject of your choice, again under the expert supervision of an academic member of staff.

 You can study an MA by Research or PhD programme on campus or by distance learning.
-Please note that if you are studying with us by distance learning, there is a compulsory annual visit to campus (every two years for part-time PhD students).
+Please note that if you are studying with us by distance learning, there is a compulsory visit to campus in your first year of study.

 Research interests of staff include:

-For full research interests of staff, please read our staff profiles or visit the research interest tab on the programme's webpage.
+For full research interests of staff, please read our staff profiles or visit the 'Research' tab on each programme's webpage.